Data observability: Everything you need to know

 Just imagine this: you’re a Platform Engineering Lead for a company like Omio.
 Your entire business model depends on being able to reliably ingest data from hundreds, or thousands, of large and small transit providers who may or may not have an API every day (or more frequently).

 If any of those providers miss a delivery, make breaking schema change to better fit their data model, or deliver inaccurate data, it’s on you to fix it.
-It’s on you to find out which data source is causing the problem, who you need to contact to get an explanation, and how you’re doing to fix it before missing your SLA.
+It’s on you to find out which data source is causing the problem, who you need to contact to get an explanation, and how you’re going to fix it before missing your SLA.
 That’s a nightmare scenario.

 More complicated transformations